Skip to main content

 Standby mode

-• To enter standby: Tap the standby button on screen, or say “Standby Bird”
+• To enter standby: Tap the standby button, or say “Standby Bird”

 • To wake Bird: Say “Hello Bird”, or tap the standby button again to resume manually